 Local swimming events take place at distances from 1.1km to 16km in fresh and salt water in very different conditions.
 It allows the swimmers to step up their personal best distances constantly.

-Communication vehicles are in place: google groups, regular mailings and fast email replies.
+Communication vehicles are in place: Twitter, Facebook, SPOT tracker, Google groups, regular mailings and fast email replies.

 Wetsuit swimmers are VERY WELCOME and prizes in this category are given in major swims.
-Many of the channel swimmers started in wetsuits and moved to togs only for their marathon training and some have returned to wetsuits.
+9 of the 19 English Channel solo swimmers started in wetsuits and moved to togs only for their marathon training and some have returned to wetsuits.
 It makes the first steps easier.

 It is easy to start swimming.
 There is no fee – you just show up and stay inside the Island until your confidence and distances increase.
 New swimmers are VERY WELCOME.

-There is a compelling atmosphere of setting and achieving personal best distance goals.
+There is a compelling atmosphere of setting and achieving personal best distance goals: fitter, further and faster.
 The group encourages and celebrates through applause and regular parties.
 Other swimmers “just enjoy” and they are recognized by inclusion in the 100+, 500+ and 1000+ lap clubs – with special caps.